 If you stepped away from the computer for a bit and returned to a black screen, the computer is likely asleep.
 Try moving your mouse, clicking the mouse buttons, or pressing any key (e.g., spacebar) to wake it up.
 If none of those actions work, press the power button.

 The following steps help you ensure the monitor is connected correctly to the computer.

 Try a different cable

 If your monitor is getting power, but you still don’t see an image, the data cable may be the issue.
 Try using a different DVI, HDMI, or DisplayPort cable with your monitor.

 If you’re able to view your monitor’s settings menu even though the screen is blank, you likely need to turn up the brightness and contrast.

 If you have followed the recommendations above and still have the same issue, your computer may have either a bad monitor, video card (graphics card), or motherboard.
-The best method of determining this is to try the suggestions below.
+Various issues can cause the Black Screen of Death.
+The most common causes are these:

 Are you wondering why your computer won’t start?
 If your computer won’t start, don’t panic (yet).
 Here are some troubleshooting steps to take when your computer fails to boot correctly.
 A computer that suddenly shuts off or has difficulty starting up could have a failing power supply.
 Check that the computer is plugged into the power point properly and, if that doesn’t work, test the power point with another working device to confirm whether or not there is adequate power.
 Call us at 800.960.9030.